Critique and Crisis: Reference to the present

 In the preface to the 1973 paperback edition and in its introduction, there are a few references to the current world-historical situation.
 Koselleck suggests that the dynamic set in motion by Enlightenment critique with its utopian exuberance, which led to revolution and terror, still determines the situation after the Second World War in a different constellation.
 The 18th century is described as the "anteroom of the present period", the tension of which has become increasingly intense since the French Revolution and has gripped the whole world.

 For him, the "current world crisis", which is already addressed in the first sentence of the introduction, stands "within the horizon of a historical-philosophical, predominantly utopian self-image".
 The "legacy of the Enlightenment", he says in the final chapter, is "still omnipresent".
-In the preface to the 1988 English edition, he writes: "My starting-point was therefore to explain the Utopian ideas of the twentieth century by looking at their origins in the eighteenth" (My starting-point was to explain the utopian ideas of the twentieth century by looking back to their origins in the eighteenth century).
+In the preface to the 1988 English edition, he writes: "My starting-point was therefore to explain the utopian ideas of the twentieth century by looking at their origins in the eighteenth".
 In the context of the Cold War, the exclusive claim to moral and philosophical legitimacy of both liberal-democratic America and socialist Russia can be traced back to the ideas of the Enlightenment.

 According to Jan-Friedrich Missfelder, Critique and Crisis definitely paraphrases, though never explicitly mentions, what Schmitt brings to the term: World Civil War is the category that analytically links the early modern period and the present.
-In his later Begriffsgeschichte, Koselleck also adheres to the view that utopias and secularized philosophies of history are the causes of (world) civil wars.
+In his later conceptual history (Begriffsgeschichte), Koselleck also adheres to the view that utopias and secularized philosophies of history are the causes of (world) civil wars.
 His aim remains to "reverse the dialectic of critique-crisis" (Imbriano): to counter-critique the utopia of progress in order to prevent the crisis and "downfall" (Koselleck).